Music Curriculum statement:

 How Music is monitored/evidence collected

 Music at Dovedale Primary School is monitored using pupil and teacher voice questionnaires, and recordings of pupils' practice and performances, as well as, lesson feedback sheets.
-Where PPA cover allows (and Covid-restrictions are lifted), this will be developed in proceeding years by using class observations and learning walks.
+Music is monitored further via class observations and learning walks.

 Assessment also involves evaluation of extra-curricular activities, e.g. choir, musical events in the wider community through the Derbyshire Music Partnership, instrumental lessons from the Derbyshire Music Partnership.